Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Results

 Chance levels were computed using permutation tests as described in the Evaluation metrics section.
 We obtained R2 values that represented the chance prediction performance at different time point for fALFF and ReHo.
 These values are also presented in Table~\ref{tab:perf-same_all}.

-Using the default workflow, we obtained different performance for all models $\times$ parcellation combination.
-The best performance across these combination was different from those reported in~\cite{nguyen_predicting_2021} at all time point.
-At Baseline, our best model performed better than chance but we did not manage to reach a R2 value close to the one reported in the original paper with any model or feature.
-Moreover, the best-performing models were different from those reported in the original study: instead of Schaefer atlas and Gradient Boosting for both fALFF and ReHo features, we found for fALFF the Gradient Boosting Regressor with BASC197 atlas, with R2=0.205 (original R2=0.242) and ElasticNet and Schaefer for ReHo with R2=0.124 (original R2=0.304).
+Using the default workflow, we obtained {prediction scores different but relatively consistent with the results of}~\cite{nguyen_predicting_2021}, for all models $\times$ parcellation combination.
+At Baseline, our best model performed better than chance and we obtained a R2 value close to the one reported in the original paper with the best model.
+However, the best-performing models were different from those reported in the original study: instead of Schaefer atlas and Gradient Boosting for both fALFF and ReHo features, we found for fALFF the Gradient Boosting Regressor with BASC197 atlas, with R2=0.205 (original R2=0.242) and ElasticNet and Schaefer for ReHo with R2=0.124 (original R2=0.304).

-At Year 1, the performance of our models was better than reported in the original study, with an increase of the R2 of 28\% and 18\% for fALFF and ReHo respectively.
-For other time points (Year 2 and Year 4), results were also different from those reported in~\cite{nguyen_predicting_2021}.
+At Year 1, the performance of our models was better than reported in the original study, with an increase of the R2 of {0.16 and 0.08} for fALFF and ReHo respectively.
+For other time points (Year 2 and Year 4), results were slightly different from those reported in~\cite{nguyen_predicting_2021} but overall consistent.
 These differences were not constant between ReHo and fALFF at Year 2, but were similar at Year 4: for fALFF, we obtained higher R2 scores than in the original study at Year 2 and at Year 4 (0.529 and 0.397 compared to 0.463 and 0.152 in the original paper); for ReHo, we obtained lower R2 scores than in the original ones at Year 2 (0.344 instead of 0.471) and higher R2 scores at Year 4 (0.312 compared to 0.255 in the original study).
 For these two time points, the mean MDS-UPDRS scores at Baseline were significantly different between the original cohort and our closest-to-original cohort, which might explain these differences in performance.
+In this context, the results observed remained similar in terms of effect size and {replication} remained satisfactory.

 At each time point, the best model x parcellation combination performed better than chance-level.
 Some of the combinations led to very low performance, for instance SVM with Schaefer atlas at Year 2.
 At every time point and with every feature (except at Year 1 with fALFF), at least one combination gave a performance lower than chance.
-Average performance across model and parcellation combinations were sometimes very close to chance-level.
-This highlight the importance of model selection and performance reporting.

-\afterpage{\begin{landscape} { } \end{landscape}}
+\begin{landscape} { } \end{landscape}